 Why Do Pregnant Women Retain Water?

-Oedema or fluid retention is a common side effect of pregnancy, no doubt with a baby pressing on all your vital organs and lymph nodes along with all the excessive blood the body makes… fluid is bound to eventually accumulate.
+Oedema or fluid retention is a common side effect of pregnancy.
+It’s a given with a baby pressing on all your vital organs and lymph nodes along with all the excessive blood the body makes.
+The fluid is bound to eventually accumulate.

 According to Chinese medicine, the fluid retention can be due to stomach or spleen deficiency (digestion related) but is essentially caused by kidney yang deficiency.
 The kidney yang governs the water metabolism in the body, when the yang or fire is deficient, there is not enough warmth to push the fluid around the body and it will tend to pool.

 This may seem strange considering most women overheat during pregnancy.

 However overheating in pregnancy is usually due to stagnation in the body, thus is a ‘false heat’ with an underlying deficiency of kidney yang.
 As you know, your acupuncturist is always aiming to balance all your organ energies and meridians for your optimum health.

 Acupuncture and moxibustion can help nourish the kidney yang, which also helps the baby to grow, and for the blood and fluids to circulate appropriately.
 Acupoints are selected according to the presenting pattern of the patient.
 Moxa is usually applied to the kidney points on the ankle, sometimes the lower back and spleen areas.

 Chinese herbs are also beneficial to take, given the body may be struggling with keeping up with the demands of pregnancy.
 Chinese herbs are safe to take during pregnancy and can top the body up when baby is taking all it needs from you.

 What You Can Do To Minimise Swelling During Pregnancy

 - Consider if you are getting enough salt, mineral demands are high in pregnancy.
 So you can salt you food liberally, I recommend Celtic sea salt.
 Avoid processed salt.